Received the LeakSeeker about an hour ago. Took me a little while to

 guess what ...
 The LeakSeeker 89 Autoranging Fault Locator Can guide you right to the culprit with whistles and flashing

-Watch this series of six videos by clicking the links below the picture of Cappy!
+Watch this series of six videos by clicking below the picture of Cappy!
 The first five show the original LeakSeeker 82B and the various methods of use.
 The last link shows the replacement LeakSeeker 89 video.

 Shorted or leaky components in a circuit can be difficult to locate because your ohmmeter will show the same shorted or low reading at every pad along the suspected trace.
 You've probably wished for a better way to find these defective parts in-circuit, rather than cutting up the trace into segments and unsoldering and checking every suspicious part in each segment.

 Sure, you can use an expensive 8 digit micro-ohmmeter and compare readings at different pads, looking for the pad with the lowest reading.
 This is time consuming and only works for dead-shorted components, because the meter's resolution isn't high enough for values beyond a few ohms.
 Also, you would have to keep remembering and comparing all of the readings.
 Also, no DVM will even register on an active short because their test voltages aren't high enough.
 Ever had a shorted IC chip or cap on the other side of an isolation diode?
 Notice that the DVM won't show the short across the power supply because it can't bias the diode forward.